About 7-Day Free Trial + Lifetime Purchase

 Exporting & Settings

 To save your composition to your iOS Photos library, tap Save.
+You can adjust the export resolution before exporting as well (on the longest side, horizontal or vertical).

 Alternatively, if you wish to share your composition straight to another app or service, simply tap Share.
 You’ll be presented with the sharing options according to your own device’s platform.